microsoft/devhome/CONTRIBUTING.md

 ### Search existing issues first

 Before filing a new issue, search existing open and closed issues first: This project is moving fast!
-Someone else has likely found the problem you're seeing, and someone may be working on or have already contributed a fix!
+It is likely that someone found the problem you're seeing, and someone may be working on or have already contributed a fix!

 If no existing item describes your issue/feature, great - please file a new issue: